RabbitHoleEscapeR1/r1_escape/README.md

 You will also require MediaTek Preloader USB VCOM drivers.
 Now, there are many sources on rather shady websites, but I suggest grabbing them from an OEM's instructions directly, for example:
  - **Hovatek**: https://www.hovatek.com/forum/thread-16640.html
  - **Teracube**: https://downloads.myteracube.com/Drivers/MediaTek_Preloader_USB_VCOM_Drivers_Setup_Signed.zip
+ - **Some random Mediafire source that worked for me**: https://www.mediafire.com/file/uoko5a2gnn8vwtc/MT65XX-Preloader-drivers.rar

 Windows might also automatically try downloading and installing these drivers, but your mileage may vary.